joomlapro/pkg_slideshow/README.md

 Slideshow Package for Joomla!
-2.5
+3.0
 =================================

-Simple component and module to register and show slides for Joomla!
-2.5
+Simple component to register and show slides for Joomla!
+3.0

 ## Installation